 - Reasonable and appropriate budget and grant request;

-- Compliance with the current American with Disabilities Act (ADA), Section 504 of Rehabilitation Act of 1973, and the 2010 Standards for Accessible Design, and evidence of an evaluation process regarding access priorities;
+- Compliance with the requirements of Section 504 of Rehabilitation Act of 1973 (504), the Americans with Disabilities Act of 1990 (ADA), the ADA Amendment Act of 2008, and the 2010 ADA Standards for Accessible Design along with 2010 ADA Title III Regulations for nondiscrimination, and evidence of an evaluation process regarding access priorities;

 - Preservation of significant historic features and a demonstrated a consideration for the community context when renovations are occurring in an historic building;